-This will depend on the decision of the Board of Inquiry conveyed by The Commission.
+This will depend on the decision of the Board of Inquiry set up by the Commission.

-The Next-of-Kin shall provide a satisfactory means of identification such as:
+The beneficiary shall provide a satisfactory means of identification such as:

 - Current International Travelling Passport,